amangupta1990/movie-on-demand/readme.md

 - NOTE: The express server must also be running in order for the app the run correctly during development.

 ## building the app for production
 Run `npm run build:www` .
-This commands build the AOT version of the app which lightweight .
+This command builds the AOT version of the app which lightweight .